 Huguette Caland’s interdisciplinary practice traverses art, fashion and design.
 She was arguably the Arab world’s first abstract artist to address the limits and possibilities of the representation of the female body and the politics of beauty and femininity.

 Caland took her first painting lessons at age 16 with Fernando Manetti, an Italian artist living in Lebanon, and studied fine arts for four years at the American University of Beirut.
-In 1970, she moved to Paris, where she worked with other contemporary artists, and in 1987, she relocated to Venice, California and established her own studio.
+In 1970, she moved to Paris, where she worked with other contemporary artists, and in 1987, she relocated to Venice, California, and established her own studio.
 In 2013, she retired and returned to Beirut, where she passed away in 2019.

 Sharjah Biennial 14